-People have control over their day-to-day life and a say in how their service is run.
+People have control over their day-to-day life.
 Care documentation shows that people are consulted about how they want support.
 Risk management plans are in place that promote positive risk taking and give people opportunity to develop strategies and skills to reduce risks and harmful behaviours.
 People are supported to develop life skills like cooking and maintaining their environment.
-Some people attend college and voluntary work .They can choose how and where they spend their day.
-People are able to contribute to decisions about their living space and how it is decorated.
-We did advise the responsible person that it would be good to see more service user involvement and responsibility in areas like house meetings , arranging activity , development of the service and staff recruitment.
-We saw that this happened informally and were advised that the service was looking at ways to formalise service user involvement.
+People have autonomy and access local area and activities independently.
+They can choose how and where they spend their day.
+People have a say in how the home is run, activities that take place and meal planning.
+People are supported to maintain relationships with family and friends by the service.
+A number of people attend college or are looking for work.
+One person has started planning for a more independent living accommodation.
+A new manager in post is improving the in house activities.
+People are supported to identify goals and work towards these.